TonySN90/innovastay/README.md

 - **Hotel-Settings:** Allows for individual settings for the hotel.
 Currently, minimum stays and breakfast prices can be adjusted.
 More options will follow.

 - **DarkMode/LightMode**

+- **Responsive Design':** The tool is designed to be responsive for small devices.
+However, currently, the booking calendar is not available in responsive design.

 ## Beschreibung